LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 ## Subjects

 So far, this chapter has explored various factory methods that return `IObservable<T>` implementations.
 There is another way though: `System.Reactive` defines various types that implement `IObservable<T>` that we can instantiate directly.
 But how do we determine what values these types produce?
-We're able to do that because they also implement `IObserver<T>`.
+We're able to do that because they also implement `IObserver<T>`, enabling us to push values into them, and those very same values we push in will be the ones seen by observers.

 Types that implement both `IObservable<T>` and `IObserver<T>` are called _subjects_ in Rx.
 There's an an `ISubject<T>` to represent this.
 (This is in the `System.Reactive` NuGet package, unlike `IObservable<T>` and `IObserver<T>`, which are both built into the .NET runtime libraries.) `ISubject<T>` looks like this: